shopsys/shopsys/docs/introduction/console-commands-for-application-management-phing-targets.md

 * creates alias for the new index

 !!! warning
-    If you add field/s to the structure and reindex, they won't be available until `product-search-export-products` is called.
+    If you add field/s to the structure and reindex, they won't be available until `elasticsearch-export` is called.
     Your application must handle the properties not being filled correctly until all products are exported.

 !!! danger
     Using this phing target after changing the type of field to another in structure _(eg. changing it from `bool` to `integer`)_ will cause an error.
     If you need to make this change, please add new field with the correct type and delete the old field instead.

-#### product-search-export-products
+#### elasticsearch-export
-Exports all visible products to Elasticsearch.
+Exports all data for index to Elasticsearch.

 ### Coding standards